 Fosters are asked to bring or drop off their dogs for our weekly adoption events, Saturdays from 12 - 3 p.m. at Howl to the Chief.

 Foster dogs are up to date on shots and vaccines, as well, as on heart worm and flea/tick preventative.

 Fosters save lives.
 To become a foster, please complete the foster application form online.

-Rural Dog Rescue provides crates, food, leashes, medical care, and toys (when available), to all our Foster parents!
+Rural Dog Rescue tries to provide crates, food, leashes, medical care, and toy when available to all our Foster parents.
 The more donations we have of food, toys, harnesses and beds, the more we can pass on to our fosters!

 Ever wonder what it's like to be a foster?
 Meet two of Rural Dog Rescue's fosters -- Bruce and Cathy-- who were featured on "The Hill is Home" website. >> Read the article <<

 Critical Care Fosters Needed!